Vax-Before-Travel Travel Vaccines 2024

 The BCG vaccine can prevent tuberculosis and tuberculosis meningitis and is used for nonspecific protective effects.
 Various BCG vaccines are available globally in 2023.
 TB outbreaks have been reported in certain U.S. states and multiple countries.

 Typhoid vaccines are available in 2023 and are recommended for people traveling to places where typhoid fever is common, such as South Asia (India).

-Vivotif oral vaccine (capsules) is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella Typhi.
+Vivotif oral vaccine (capsules) is indicated for the immunization of adults and children over six years of age against disease caused by Salmonella Typhi.
 Vivotif Oral contains live bacteria called Salmonella typhi strain Ty21a, which does not cause typhoid fever and is owned by Bavarian Nordic A/S and available in the U.S.

 Yellow Fever Vaccines

 YF-VAX® vaccine is licensed in the U.S. and requires about ten days to produce maximum immunity.

 Stamaril® is distributed in over 70 countries in 2023, but not in the U.S.

 Zika Virus Vaccines